Commonwealth Short Story Prize

 The Commonwealth Short Story Prize is awarded annually for the best piece of unpublished short fiction (2,000 to 5,000 words).
 The prize is open to citizens of member states of the Commonwealth of Nations aged 18 and over.
 The Commonwealth Short Story Prize is managed by the Commonwealth Foundation, and was set up in 2012 to inspire, develop and connect writers and storytellers across the Commonwealth.
 The Prize replaced the Commonwealth Short Story Competition, a roughly similar competition that existed from 1996 to 2011 and was discontinued by the Commonwealth Foundation, along with the Commonwealth Writers' Prize.

 The Prize is open to writers who have had little or no work published and particularly aimed at those places with little or no publishing industry.
 The prize aims to bring writing from these countries to the attention of an international audience.
 The stories need to be in English, but can be translated from other languages.

 The overall winner receives £5,000 and the regional winner £2,500.
 During 2012–13, the regional winner received £1,000.
 Starting in 2014, the award for regional winners of the Short Story Prize was increased to £2,500.
 At the same time, Commonwealth Writers discontinued the Commonwealth Book Prize and focused solely on the Short Story Prize.

+The 2026 Prize drew controversy for its selection of writings that are alleged to be partially or entirely AI generated, particularly the short story "The Serpent in the Grove" by Jamir Nazir of Trinidad and Tobago.
+The director-general of the Commonwealth Foundation made a statement in response.